burberius/eve-esi/README.md

   - Endpoint promotions ([breaking changes](https://github.com/esi/esi-docs/blob/master/docs/breaking_changes.md]) announced in the [esi changelog](https://github.com/esi/esi-issues/blob/master/changelog.md))
   - May also contain bug fixes
 - Patch
-  - Bug Fixes without any breaking changes
+  - Bug fixes without any breaking changes

 ## SSO usage
 The usage of the SSO can be seen in the *main* method within the test class